rzk-lang/sHoTT/src/simplicial-hott/06-2cat-of-segal-types.rzk.md

         ( witness-comp-is-segal A is-segal-A x y z f g))
 ```

-The action on morphisms commute with transport.
+The action on morphisms commutes with transport.

 ```rzk
 #def ap-hom-naturality
   ( A B C : U)
   ( f g : A → B)